 When applying for a research grant intended for funding the activities of a research team, the applicant should specify the duration of the project and the sum of money sought.
 The application should state the purpose for which the grant will be used, the duration of the project, any other funding sought and awarded for the same purpose, and a clear breakdown of the costs that the grant is intended to cover.

-The applicant can decide on the amount to apply for according to the scope and nature of the research team's activities and its needs, but the maximum grant is typically EUR 25,000.
+The grant is intended particularly for covering the costs incurred during the research team's research activities.
+The applicant can decide on the amount to apply for according to the scope and nature of the research team's activities and its needs, and the amount can be divided in two parts: